 On April 1, 2023, SH DDC and the Company entered into a purchase agreement with Mr. Zhang Yi, Ms. Shen Zhouzhou and Ms. Chen Di, to acquire 51% equity interest of Shanghai Yuli Development Limited ("Yuli") for cash of RMB4.1 million.
 In addition, the Company will issue share options of DDC equivalent to a value of approximately RMB24.5 million.
 The number of share options is subject to adjustments, based on certain performance targets to be achieved during the performance period.
 Yuli is principally engaged in sales of RTC and RTE product giftboxes.
 The acquisition of Yuli is expected to give the Company access to a wide range of new offline enterprise customers.
-As of 30 June 2023, the Company has completed the transaction.
+The acquisition of 51% equity interest of Yuli was completed in the third quarter of 2023.

 On April 30, 2023, SH DDC entered into a purchase agreement with four entities controlled by Mr. Liao Xuefeng, (together as "the Sellers") to acquire 100% interest in four online stores on Pinduoduo platform ("collectively referred to as PDD Stores"), for cash of approximately RMB402,755, subject to adjustments during the subsequent performance periods.
 PDD Stores are principally engaged in online sales of self-heated hotpots.
 This acquisition enables the Company to expand its custom traffic through a wide range of online channels and broadens the source of income of the Company.
 As of 30 June 2023, the Company has completed the transaction.
+As of August 19, 2023, the Company terminated the purchase agreement signed on April 30, 2023, to acquire 100% interest in PDD Stores.
+As a result of the termination of purchase agreement with the PDD Stores, we expect to be able to focus our capital and efforts on selling our products through online e-commerce platforms and offline distributors and retailers to overseas markets.
+We intend for the termination of business streams to reduce the company's overall net losses, and free up capital to be allocated into our other fast growing RTC, RTE and plant based product businesses.

 On May 26, 2023, the Company entered into a purchase agreement with Ms. Nona Lim and other selling shareholders to acquire 100% interest in Cook San Francisco, LLC., for cash of US\$1,977,516, and shares of DDC equivalent to a value of approximately US\$1,318,374.
 Cook San Francisco, LLC. operates the brand "Nona Lim", an Asian food brand sells RTC product based in USA.
 This acquisition enables the Company to expand its customer base into the US market.
-As of 30 June 2023, the Company has signed the transaction documents, and is in the process of obtaining control of Cook San Francisco, LLC, which is expected to be completed in Q3 2023.
+As of 30 June 2023, the Company had signed the transaction documents, and was in the process of obtaining control of Cook San Francisco, LLC, which has subsequently been completed in July 2023.